-HMRC - OT05220 - Time-Limits For Making Nominations
+HMRC - OT05220 - Scheme - Time-Limits For Making Nominations

 To be effective a nomination must be made within 2 hours of the transaction base time.

 Reg.
 7 defines Transaction Base Time (TBT) as

 “the time (and date) at which there is an agreed price (in the form of a unit price or formula for determination of the price) at which oil is to be delivered pursuant to the contract of sale (irrespective of whether or not a legally binding agreement has come into being).”